 Theatre Group has 7 fixed slots each academic year.
 We also put on several Independent shows a year which do not have a fixed date and can be pitched and performed whenever and wherever.
 This section aims to briefly describe each slot.

 This is Theatre Group's first Annex show of the year and happens at the end of October on or around Halloween.
 It is normally a high tech slot and is often a show with darker themes to suit the Halloween feeling although this is not a necessity.
-Recent Halloween shows have included Blithe Spirit, The Picture of Dorian Gray, Punk Rock, Medea, Posh, Equus and Macbeth.
+Recent Halloween shows have included Blithe Spirit, The Picture of Dorian Gray, Punk Rock, Medea and Posh.

 This usually takes place in early December and is exclusively cast from people who have never been involved in a Theatre Group production before and is mainly aimed at Freshers.
 It is normally a low tech slot.
-Past shows include Nell Gwynn, As You Like It, Animal Farm and Much Ado About Nothing, The Knight Who Smells of Sunflowers and Happily Ever After?.
+Past shows include Nell Gwynn, As You Like It, Animal Farm and Much Ado About Nothing.

 This traditionally takes place towards the end of February.
 It is normally a low tech slot.
-The Real Thing / 100, The Game's Afoot, The Graduate and Great Expectations were performed in this slot recently.
+Bedroom Farce, The Real Thing / 100, The Game's Afoot and The Graduate were performed in this slot recently.

 Show in a Week

 A highly flexible and diverse semester two slot.
 It's designed to be rehearsed and performed in just one week.
 It is produced with a minimal budget and all profits go to a charity of the production team's choosing.
 The production team must decide what week to put on the show and it is not performed in the Annex.
 The show is kept a secret from everyone except for committee and the production team until the week of the show.
-Past shows have included Show in a Week 2017, Show in a Week 2016, A Midsummer Night's Dream, TBC, Shakespeare in a Week - Twelfth Night and Unseen.
+Past shows have included Show in a Week 2017, Show in a Week 2016, A Midsummer Night's Dream and TBC.

 This is the biggest slot of the year, performed at the end of March - it's a high tech slot usually with the biggest cast and the biggest budget.
 This play is a chance to really show off our talents and ideas.
-Past shows have been Festen, The Tempest, 1984 and Henry V.
+Past shows have been Jerusalem, Festen, The Tempest and 1984.

 This show takes place in the summer term before final exams.
 It's normally a low tech slot and it's the last Annex show we do in the year.
-Previously we've had Hamlet, Love and Information, Spring Awakening and The Winterling / This Wide Night, Blithe Spirit and Keeping Down With The Joneses.
+Previously we've had Hamlet, Love and Information, Spring Awakening and The Winterling / This Wide Night.

 Showcase is a collection of short pieces with different directors organized by the Workshops Officers happening around early May.
 Members can submit short pieces either they've written or that they wish to direct and then people can request to direct the selected pieces.
 This is a more relaxed slot than the others with not much commitment, lots of people involved and the show itself being hosted in a sketch show style by the Workshops Officers.

 Most years we take up one or two plays to the international Edinburgh Fringe Festival that takes place in August.
 They require a sustained fundraising campaign to support them.
 This is a fantastic opportunity to have your directing/acting talents shown to an international audience.
-Recent shows to be toured include Numbers and A Number (both 2016), Strawberries in January (2015) and Tape and The Importance of Being Earnest (both 2014).
+Recent shows to be toured include The Time Machine (2018), The Pitchfork Disney and Like Dolphins Can Swim (both 2017) and Numbers and A Number (both 2016).

 Since 2013/14, Theatre Group have encouraged people to pitch shows that will not have dedicated slots in The Annex Theatre.
 In these slots, committee will take lesser consideration of usual limiting factors such as cast size and gender split which can render a lot of new, exciting plays as unsuitable for our member base in large slots.
 Independent shows can be pitched at any time by asking committee.
 The committee may then choose to grant this request, often conditionally, with any profits the show might go on to make going back into the independent theatre budget.
 This is a great chance to put on more experimental or smaller-scale shows, and there is no restriction on the number of independent shows being performed each term.
 For more information, feel free to get in touch with a committee member.
 The first independent show was Confusions and since then we have gone on to have a wide range from a hilarious performance of The God of Carnage to the innovative and immersive Tender Napalm and most recently a production of the immortal Waiting for Godot.

 Creating a budget for a show is a very important part of the pitching process but it is not a difficult process nor a lengthy one.
 The best piece of advise to remember is that Theatre Group's own Treasurer is always happy to help with creating a budget or looking over it for you.
 You can also have a look at previous budgets that were pitched in the resources page as well as some final budgets from completed shows.